Your Friendly Neighborhood Spider-Man: Main

-Norman's influencer son who befriends Peter and provides him support as Spider-Man's "dude at the desk", referencing the "guy in the chair" terminology that is used in the Marvel Cinematic Universe's (MCU) main timeline.
+Norman's influencer son who befriends Peter and provides him support as Spider-Man's "dude at the desk", referencing the "guy in the chair" terminology that is used in the Marvel Cinematic Universe's (MCU) main timeline by Ned Leeds.
+At the end of the first season, Harry founds his own company, the Worldwide Engineering Brigade (W.E.B.), to support young geniuses without exploiting them.